ufdada/wfto-mapeditor/README.md

 ### Release 1.3
 #### New Features:
 - Name input field for files (with versioning)
+- Rotate Mirror 1 Feature

 #### Improvements:
-- Get rid of the position in the mapfile on bigger rooms and calculate it instead
+- Get rid of the position in the mapfile on bigger rooms and calculate it instead (saves filesize)

 ### Release 1.2
 #### New Features: